xieyuheng/inner/notes/00016-bidirectional-type-checking-and-univalent-relation.md

   > (A) translate `Check` to `check`.

-- We in turn solve the problem: translate
+- We in turn solve the problem: translate:

   > (B) `Check` to `check` & `infer`.